Hangprinter v3 Manual

 Grab your mover parts.

 Your 40cm beam should be pushed right up to the root of the separator wall.
-This is important in order to get the correct width of your mover triangle.

 Attach with zipties loosely.

 Ensure beams are flush with the root of the separator wall.
-Then tighten as hard as you can without snapping the zipties.

-The finished triangle should feel reasonably stiff.
 It will not experience great forces during print, but it should not change dimensions easily.

 Leave a few mm of ziptie, so you can after-tighten them later if needed.

 If you use wooden beams, you can drill a mounting hole right through your triangle side and your cross beam.
-If you use carbon fibre beams, attach cross beam with zipties instead, like shown in this linked picture.

 Use washers on both sides of the M3 screw.